enock-niyonsaba/City-Skyline-HTML-CSS-Building/README.md

 This project is a city skyline simulation created using HTML and CSS.
 The buildings, windows, and sky are designed to change in response to screen size, simulating a transition between day and night.
 The sky background uses a radial gradient to represent the sun and moon, and each building features different color schemes and window styles.

 ## Sample Images
+Day Image for screen more than 1000px
 ![City Skyline Day](https://github.com/enock-niyonsaba/City-Skyline-HTML-CSS-Building/blob/master/assets/City%20Skyline%20Day.png)
+Night Image for smaller screen width
 ![City Skyline Night](https://github.com/enock-niyonsaba/City-Skyline-HTML-CSS-Building/blob/master/assets/City%20SkyLine%20Night.png)

 ## Features